Production & Audience (Upd: Nov 15, ’22)

 Show Space & Poor Theatre

 Butoh deterritorializes the idea of stage where a stage can transform to any space (man-made or natural), large, small, and unfixed.
 Performance on the street, inside living quarters, or commercial zones are possible.
-Butoh can resonate quite well with Grotowski’s idea of the poor theater, which is a form of stripped theater that does not rely on lavish costumes or sets, but the actor alone.
+Butoh can resonate quite well with Grotowski’s idea of the poor theater, which is a form of stripped down theater that does not rely on lavish costumes or sets, but the actor alone.
 Grotowski avoided the traditional theater stage and preferred nontraditional spaces such as buildings or rooms.6 The term poor theatre came from Ludwik Falszen to describe Growtowski’s performances.11

 In contrast, the butoh company known as Sankai Juku has been criticized in the butoh community for its reliance on elegant lighting, set, and pristine choreography.

-The following are ideas of that were implemented back in the Himalaya Subbody days.
+The following are ideas that were implemented back in the Himalaya Subbody days.
 For budget costume ideas see Costume & Lack Thereof.